BestTimesToVisit.com Logo

 safety

-Be aware of ocean conditions and heed all warning signs; currents can be strong and unpredictable.
+Be aware of ocean conditions and heed warning signs; rip currents are a real danger.
 Never turn your back on the ocean, and if you're unsure about swimming, stick to lifeguarded beaches like Waikiki or Poipu.
-Respect 'kapu' (forbidden) areas and private property, and never leave valuables visible in your car.
+Respect 'kapu' (forbidden) areas, especially those with cultural significance or dangerous terrain.

 food